LukaJuricic/gossamer/README.md

 ## A personal journey into robotics

-Gossamer is a personal project for the creation of a smart hexapod, Artie.
+Gossamer is a personal project for the creation of a smart hexapod robot, Artie.
 It contains a guide on how to create Artie from scratch and program it.

 The main objective is to have fun and deepen my knowledge of robotics, in all its multi-faceted aspects: mechanics, manufacturing, electronics, motion control, computer vision, navigation, etc...